networkteam/vignet/README.md

 * It integrates flexible authorization via OPA rules to decide if a command should be allowed
 * Easy to integrate into GitLab and other services
 * Works with Flux, ArgoCD or other GitOps tools

+## Design principles

+* Vignet is stateless, repositories and authorization are configured via configuration files